ingadhoc/purchase/purchase_global_discount/README.rst

 Purchase Global Discount
 ========================

-Add a wizard on purchase orders that allow you to define global discounts to sale orders by percentage.
+Add a wizard on purchase orders that allow you to define global discounts to purchase orders by percentage.